ytyukhova/Course-project-Data-Cleaning/The codebook YT.md

 4. Inertial signals with 9 files

 ### 2. Train files
-1. subject_train.txt - Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.
+1. subject_train.txt - Each row identifies the subject who performed the activity for each window sample (range from 1 to 30).
 2. X_train.txt - Train data set
 3. y_train.txt - Train activity labels
 4. Inertial signals with 9 files

 UNITS:

 The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.

 The body acceleration signal obtained by subtracting the gravity from the total acceleration.